 For centuries, Puget Sound cultures have enjoyed a rich and varied diet of wild edibles and medicinals in the San Juan Islands.
-Cultures around the world relied on seaweed and wild edibles to nourish them and provide medicine for the people.
+Cultures around the world relied on seaweed and wild edible plants to nourish them and provide medicine or herbal remedies for the people.
 We can still access these ancient foods and medicine plants.
 Join herbalist, educator, and wild food enthusiast Linda Conroy, MSS, MLSP for these fun and informative learning intensives.

 Programs take place on beautiful Lopez Island and are open to both men and women, offering an opportunity to work together while creating community and confidence in both our tangible and intuitive skills.
 Linda is a skilled and experienced herbal and wild food educator who has been facilitating groups for over 20 years.
 She teaches across the United States and particularly enjoys returning to the San Juan Islands each year.

 Tuition includes instruction, food to prepare meals, herbal medicine making and food preparation supplies, camping space (not equipment), and kayaking equipment.

 Ways to incorporate plants into daily life for food and medicine

 Ways to incorporate herbs and seaweed into daily life

 Skills for Identifying, harvesting and using seaweed and local wild herbs

 Creating optimal nourishment with traditional food preparation